conda/conda/docs/source/user-guide/concepts/packages.rst

 The .conda file format consists of an outer, uncompressed ZIP-format container, with two inner compressed .tar files.
+The inner files are compressed using Zstandard (ztsd).
+Ztsd is the current implementation but it is not part of the spec.
+This means that the inside format does not matter as long as libarchive knows what to do with it.

 These compressed files can be significantly smaller than their bzip2 equivalents.
 In addition, they decompress much more quickly.
 .conda is the preferred file format to use where available,